Sega development studios: 2005–2008

 Tastes for arcade games changed on both sides of the world, with Masao Yoshimoto saying that potential new employees mentioned in interviews that the newer arcade games with flat panel card readers are their reason for joining Sega, rather than machines like the R360.
 Large driving game cabinets became less appealing to the Japanese youth, whilst retaining some success overseas.
 Western arcades became focused on casual players, while core players remained in Asia.
 This motivated Sega to establish a development base to develop games that better suited the Western markets, housed within sales subsidiary Sega Amusements Europe.
+Trading card arcade games continued to be successful for Sega in Japan, with the latest example being Sangokushi Taisen, being developed by developers previously engaged in console games such as Sakura Wars.
+The Nintendo DS versions of kids arcade games Mushiking, Love & Berry and Dinosaur King were released, and particularly Love & Berry was successful as it became the first million-seller for Sega in Japan since Virtua Fighter 2.

 Yuji Naka left during this period in 2006, with Yu Suzuki following in 2011, in the wake of his second post-AM2 studio, AM Plus, disbanding after producing only one title that made it to market (Sega Race TV).